Yoga for the dedicated and curious practitioner

 Fun, creative classes and courses dusting off and exploring the practice and history of yoga

-Hi, I’m Amelia, a yoga teacher and academic.
+Hi, I’m Amelia, a yoga teacher, writer, and academic.

 My yoga classes are community-centred.
 I encourage the practice of mindful movement, breath awareness, and relaxation to promote a sense of wellbeing.
 I’m a trauma-aware teacher.